yanniksuess/webmetic-tag-manager/readme.md

 ## Configuration

 1. In the tag configuration, select "Webmetic" as the tag type.
 2. Enter your Webmetic Account ID in the provided field.
-You can find your Account ID in your Webmetic Administration Panel.
+You can find your Account ID in your Webmetic Administration Dashboard at [Tracking Code](https://webmetic.de/dashboard/?menu=tracking_code).
 3. Configure the triggering conditions for the tag according to your requirements.
 It is recommended to trigger the tag on all pages where you want to track data using Webmetic.
 4. Save the tag configuration.